vincez7878/task-tracker-cli/README.md

 ## Getting started

 This project includes a dev container configuration.
-After cloning the repo, reopen it in the dev container to get the correct C++ toolchain and extensions:

-1. Clone the repository
-2. Open the folder in VS Code
-3. When prompted, click **Reopen in Container** (or run the command **Dev Containers: Reopen in Container** from the Command Palette)
+It is not required to open the project folder in the Dev Container to run it however.
+Just make sure to have
+Clang++ with C++20 support and it should run fine after executing the commands below.

 ## Build